Comfort Suites Near Six Flags Magic Mountain

 Placerita Canyon Park covers 314 acres and features native chaparrals.
 It is located in a beautiful canyon with plenty of California live oak.
 There is a Nature Center where you can learn all about the local flora and fauna.
 In addition, there is a self-guided tour that aids in learning about the local animals and plants.
 This is a great place to spend a day with nature, and to learn a little bit about it.

 Enjoy a fun day out with your loved ones as you get to know about Hollywood’s history on your visit at Corriganville Regional Park.
-This park features picnic spots, nature trails and is a pet friendly spot ideal for a mini family vacation.
+This park features picnic spots, nature trails and is a pet friendly spot ideal for a mini family outing.

 This area features a man-made lake with 29 miles (46.6 kilometers) of shoreline and 8,800 acres (3561 hectares) of land to hike, bike, ride horses or just get back to nature.
 The Castaic Dam attracts a lot of attention and picture-snapping.
 And the lake is separated into two sections; the lower lake for swimming and rowing and the upper lake for sailing, power boating, fishing and jet skiing.
 Boat rentals are available and there are plenty of picnic tables.
 There is a bait shop for anglers and a mini-mart for snacks, drinks and ice.
 This is a fun place to spend the day exploring both land and water.